Welcome to the world of MCC.

 Rochester, New York 14623-5780 USA

-If you need help during this process, please email our Admissions Office at email@example.com, or call us at 585.292.2200 (please add your country’s dialing code).
+If you need help during this process, please contact our Admissions Office online, or call us at (585) 292-2200 (please add your country’s dialing code).

-As an international student, you must meet a required budget to be accepted to Monroe Community College.
-Below is a list of expenses, which is used to determine how much you will need to have in the bank to attend MCC.
+Below is a list of estimated annual expenses, which is used to determine how much you or your financial sponsor will need to demonstrate that you have available to fund your education at MCC:

 |Books & Supplies||$1,000|

-NOTE: Keep in mind that the housing cost listed above is just an estimate.
+NOTE: The costs listed above are an estimate based on the current or previous year.
 Monroe Community College reserves the right to make changes to tuition, fees and residence hall charges annually.
 Medical insurance costs also update annually.

-As an international student, you’re required by the U.S. Citizenship and Immigration Services (USCIS) agency to provide documented evidence of your financial resources for the first full academic year (9 months/2 semesters) before MCC can issue Form I-20 (application for F-1 student status).
+As an international student, you are required by the U.S. Department of Homeland Security agency to provide documented evidence of your financial resources for the first full academic year (9 months/2 semesters) before MCC can issue the Form I-20 (Certificate of Eligibility for F-1 student visa).